 August 2016 brought the surprising news that her lifeboat davits had all been cut off.
 We profoundly disagreed with this move, even if, as suspected, it is to improve the space on boat deck.
 The boats can be seen above, as can the "naked" boat deck.
 Rob Lightbody wrote a feature for Maritime Matters about this which was published in January 2017.
 It also became apparent that the aft swimming pool had been removed or covered over.

 March 2017 - QE2 as seen from the road - Photo © Andrew Grist

-In 2017 we've seen that work is clearly ongoing.
-There is reason to remain simultaneously concerned and optimistic.
-We continue to reach out to her operators for information and we offer to support them too.
+We continue to reach out to her operators for information and we offer to support them too, due to our hefty address book of important QE2 people!